SkyInkLearning/ReadMeDocumentationTips/README.md

 ```
 ````

-to display it without syntax highlighting.
+To display it without syntax highlighting.